Best Known For

 Country singer Marty Robbins is known for hits such as "El Paso," "My Woman, My Woman, My Wife" and "Among My Souvenirs."

 Think you know about Biography?

 Answer questions and see how you rank against other players.Play Now

-Marty Robbins was born Martin David Robinson on September 26, 1925 in the lonesome desert town of Glendale, Arizona.
-One of nine children, Robbins' father was an amateur harmonica player, but it was the boy's grandfather, a traveling salesman and first-rate storyteller of old Western tales, who had the greatest influence on Robbins' musical development.
-"His name was 'Texas' Bob Heckle," Robbins later recalled.
+Country music legend Marty Robbins was born Martin David Robinson on September 26, 1925, in Glendale, Arizona.
+One of nine children, he grew up around music.
+His father was an amateur harmonica player.
+His grandfather, a traveling salesman and first-rate storyteller of old Western tales, was another important influence on Robbins.
+"His name was 'Texas' Bob Heckle,'" Robbins later recalled.
 "He had two little books of poetry he would sell.
 I used to sing him church songs and he would tell me stories.
 A lot of the songs I've written were brought about because of stories he told me.
 Like 'Big Iron' I wrote because he was a Texas Ranger.
 At least he told me he was."

 Robbins got his start singing with local bands in bars and nightclubs around the Phoenix area, and in particular at a local club named Fred Kares.
-At the same time, he worked construction jobs; one day, while driving a brick truck, he heard a country singer featured on the local radio station KPHO and, convinced that he could do better, drove right down to the station and earned a place on the show.
+To support himself, he worked construction jobs.
+One day, while driving a brick truck, he heard a country singer featured on the local radio station KPHO.
+Robbins was convinced that he could do better.

 profile name: Marty Robbins profile occupation: